 - You display or prove good social skills

-- You show curiosity and interest about your future in our company
+- You show curiosity and interest in your future in our company

 Max score: 3

-- You can clearly elaborate on the skills mentioned in your CV
+- You can elaborate with clarity on the skills mentioned in your CV

 - You can show some of your work (either personal or professional)